piotr-szuberski/contrail-windows-docs/doc/contrail_deployment/CAD_for_windows_design.md

 ## Install_openstack:
   * There aren't any changes to this playbook
-  * Whole openstack is installed for now, but in the future there should be need to specify only the role in `config/instances.yaml` which is responsible for installing keystone
+  * Whole openstack is installed for now, but in the future there should have to specify only the role in `config/instances.yaml` which is responsible for installing keystone

 ## Install_contrail:
-  * For debugging, specific dlls need to be present in main Windows system directory (`C:/Windows/System32`)
+  * For debugging, specific dlls must be present in main Windows system directory (`C:/Windows/System32`)
   * Because on Windows only Contrail compute nodes are supported, there are 2 supported roles:
     * `vrouter` - installs vRouter kernel module, vRouter agent and utils (`create_vrouter_Win32NT.yml`)
       * Pulls artifacts from `contrail-windows-vrouter` image.
 Artifacts' directory structure: